 In my classic Who

-DVD reviews, “Remembrance of the Daleks” aside, I’ve been pretty hard on the Sylvester McCoy era, and his three-year stint as a whole remains the least successful of
+DVD reviews, “Remembrance of the Daleks” aside, I’ve been pretty hard on the Sylvester McCoy era, and his three-year stint as a whole remains the most uneven of

 the classic series, but that doesn’t mean I won’t call good, or even great, if

-and when I see it.
+and when I see it, and for every bitch I might have about this era, there's also something to praise.
 The McCoy years were marked by lofty ambitions and weak

 follow-through, which I’ve discussed variations on several times over in these